-7The graduation requirement for one-half (1⁄2) unit in physical education may include participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association.
-Only one (1) elective unit in physical education including participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association may be applied each year to the minimum 24 required Carnegie units.
+The graduation requirement for one-half (1⁄2) unit in physical education may include participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association.
+Only one (1) elective unit in physical education including participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education framework and that are sanctioned by the Mississippi High School Activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association may be applied each year to the minimum 24 required Carnegie units.
 If a local district has graduation requirements above the state requirements, the district may award additional units as outlined in the local school board policy.

-8Successful completion of JROTC I and JROTC II shall be accepted as requirement met for Contemporary Health to meet the graduation requirement for one-half ($\frac{1}{2}$) Carnegie unit in Health.
-Dual credit Personal and Community Health may be accepted in lieu of the graduation requirement for one-half ($\frac{1}{2}$) Carnegie unit in health.
+Successful completion of JROTC I and JROTC II shall be accepted as requirement met for Contemporary Health to meet the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
+Dual credit Personal and Community Health may be accepted in lieu of the graduation requirement for one-half (1⁄2) Carnegie unit in health.
 For approved Career and Technical course substitutions see Appendix A-12.

-10The Arts refers to Dance, Media Arts, Music, Theatre, and Visual Arts.
+The Arts refers to Dance, Media Arts, Music, Theatre, and Visual Arts.
 The following dual credit classes: Music Appreciation, Theatre Appreciation, or Art Appreciation may be accepted in lieu of the art requirement for students.
 For approved Career and Technical course substitutions see Appendix A-12.

-11The purpose of the College and Career Readiness Course is to provide planning and instruction for postsecondary transition.
+The purpose of the College and Career Readiness Course is to provide planning and instruction for postsecondary transition.
 The following courses are approved substitutions for the CCR course:

 - 1. One-credit of Career and Technical Work-Based Learning - 2.
 Dual Credit SmartStart - 3.
-JROTCIII - 4.
+JROTC III - 4.
 Advanced Placement Seminar or equivalent International Baccalaureate or Cambridge International Courses - 5.
 Freshman, Sophomore, Junior, and Senior MS College and Career Readiness Seminar course for Early College High Schools.

-An out-of-state student who transfers after the completion of the first semester of their senior year may substitute any other one (1) unit social studies course or a combination of one-half (1⁄2) Personal Finance and one-half (1⁄2) social studies course.
+\An out-of-state student who transfers after the completion of the first semester of their senior year may substitute any other one (1) unit social studies course or a combination of one-half (1⁄2) Personal Finance and one-half (1⁄2) social studies course.